Event-Triggered Islanding in Inverter-Based Grids: Introduction

-The second step of the framework identifies stable island partitions of the grid topology in an adaptive manner while minimizing costs (e.g., load shedding, uneconomic generator operation, etc.).
+This work proposes an event-triggered adaptive islanding framework that comprehensively addresses the disadvantages of previous works.
+In Fig. \ref{fig:framework}, we present an overview of the proposed detection and isolation framework.
+Specifically, the first step includes the event-triggered detection of islanding conditions leveraging local measurements (i.e., passive islanding), support vector machine (SVM), and ensemble classifiers.
+As a result, computational-intensive ML tasks are only performed after an event has been triggered, reducing performance overheads.
+The second step of the framework identifies stable island partitions adaptively while minimizing costs (e.g., load shedding, uneconomic generator operation, etc.).
 Namely, the adaptive islanding framework is composed of two distinct computational blocks, i.e., \emph{i)} the islanding detection module and \emph{ii)} the optimal islanding topology identification module, which work in parallel (Fig. \ref{fig:framework}).
-The aforementioned computational blocks work independently, and the detection module notifies the optimal islanding algorithm as soon as an anomaly is detected.
-Thus, the objective of the second step of the framework is first to detect anomalous incidents, and then determine supply-adequate islands while maximizing the size of the unhealthy partition (i.e., the one where the adverse incident is identified).
+These computational blocks work independently, and the detection module notifies the optimal islanding algorithm when an anomaly is detected.
+Thus, the objective of the second step of the framework is first to detect anomalous incidents and then determine supply-adequate islands while maximizing the size of the unhealthy partition.
 After the islanding, if the contingency persists, the decided islands will be adaptively segregated into smaller autonomous partitions containing the impact of the adverse event.
-The contributions are as follows:
+The contributions are as follows: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item An event-triggered anomaly indication scheme that identifies deliberate (e.g., cyberattacks) or accidental (e.g., faults) events.
+Event detection employs a stable kernel representation (SKR) of the system using local measurements aggregated at the grid-forming DG inverters' side. \item An ensemble classifier (after an event is triggered) to identify whether islanding should be performed.
+The voting classifier combines results from multiple rounds to ensure correct decisions are made. \item An automated scheme provides adaptive islanding decisions that minimize operating costs and maximize the size of stable grid partitions.
+Case studies on the IEEE RTS-24 and 118-bus systems demonstrate the scheme's efficacy and scalability in maintaining economic and stable grid operations. \end{enumerate} The paper is organized as follows.
+Section \ref{s:eventDetection} presents the event-triggered anomaly indication mechanism that prompts the islanding detection and isolation framework described in Section \ref{s:islandindDetection}.
+Simulation results and comparisons with other works are furnished in Section \ref{s:results} and Section \ref{s:conclusion} concludes the paper. \looseness=-1